26 Aug There’s a Giant Person in the Sky

 Things got… well, awful, to be honest.

-Bright side is the big guy is gone.
-No idea how they do it, but he was sent back to whatever hellhole he came from.
+On the bright side, the big guy is gone.
+I have no idea how they do it, but he was sent back to whatever hellhole he came from.
 Ronald tried to explain it to me but it was really just a bunch of babble, quantum physics, and all that shit.

 Now, though, I’ll take the big eyes in the sky any day over the things I’ve seen and learned these past few days.
 I met with the other Cognizants and they told me some of what I should expect out of this, and gave me some files about past Aberrations and some of the ones they’ve seen for themselves.